 Do you already have a website?

 If the client already has a website, it can be used as a great starting point towards understanding the client’s expectations.
-Use it as an example to gather various information on what the client likes on the current website and what should be changed.
+Use it as an example to gather various information on what the client likes about the current website and what should be changed.

 What is the purpose of your website